Old Wye Bridge, Chepstow: The 1816 bridge

 The bridge was designed by John Rastrick, in a style apparently inspired by the work of Thomas Telford.
 It was made of cast iron in five arches, cast at Bridgnorth, with a centre span of 34 m, intermediate spans of 21 m, and outer spans of 10 m.
 The bridge was opened on 24 July 1816, with an elaborate ceremony.

 The bridge is the largest iron arch road bridge remaining from the first half-century of iron and steel construction, before the technological innovation of suspension bridges.
 It is described by architectural historian John Newman as "a supremely elegant composition of five shallow segmental lattice arches carrying the gently curved roadway...
 This superstructure rests on reassuringly strong tapering piers of squared ashlar...".
 Ornate ironwork on the bridge marks the boundary point between the two counties of Gloucester and Monmouth.
 The cast iron lamp posts were bought from Sheffield City Council and installed in 1969.
-The bridge became a Grade I listed building on 24 March 1975.
+The bridge is a Grade I listed building.

 Carrying the main road between Gloucester and South Wales, the bridge became a notorious bottleneck and was strengthened several times.
 The bridge was first strengthened in 1889, and there were major structural repairs in 1979.
 It was superseded, except for local traffic, by the A48 road bridge opened in January 1988.